Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 I discuss with my patients who are either thinking about quitting or in the process, that their gums will start to bleed more as they reduce the smoking and cut it out completely because the nicotine masks gum disease symptoms!

-The left side of the photo indicates gum and bone health.
-The right side of the photo indicates gum disease (gum inflammation and bone loss).
+The left side of the photo indicates gum and bone health, and the right side indicates gum disease (gum inflammation and bone loss).
 Th17 immune cells are specialized cells of our immune system that cause inflammation and destroy cells, causing bone loss around the teeth.

 Can nicotine gum cause gum recession?
-I wrote an article all about it linked here; Read Now: Does Nicotine Gum Cause Gum Recession?
+I wrote an article about it, linked here: Read Now: Does Nicotine Gum Cause Gum Recession?
 Hygienist Explains!

 Are ZYN pouches with nicotine bad?